XinyiLeo/StockHMM/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Introduction
+I finally finish one of my dream this year to play with some codes in stock indexes estimation.
+In January to Martch I made some literature research for a wide-used hidden markov - stochastic volatility models, see [Literature Research](https://github.com/XinyiLeo/Samples/blob/master/Xinyi%20Wu_433%20final%20report.pdf).
+Later in Machine learning course, I used software like Weka to give some baseline predictions and finally understood and revised some codes in HMM stock prediction.
+This is my first ML project in finance.
+Regard it as prototype, because it is far from mature to put in to reality algo trading.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for